Full-Time Summer Internship Programs

 1. Before you apply using the application form below, you MUST complete Arts Intern's eligibility check

-2. Once you have received a response from Arts Intern staff confirming your eligibility, apply for RISD Museum positions using this form.
+2. Once you have received a response from Arts Intern staff confirming your eligibility, apply for RISD Museum positions here.